wineman3/CRUD_Node_API/README.md

 ## Motivation

 My motivation behind this project was to gain more experience working with server-side JavaScript and get a start with MongoDB.
+Followed a tutorial from FreeCodeCamp, which you can find [HERE](https://www.freecodecamp.org/news/building-a-simple-node-js-api-in-under-30-minutes-a07ea9e390d2/).

 ## Tools